KenPainter/GenLogic/docs/consolidated-triggers.md

 }
 ```

-This structure is built by analyzing the schema and grouping automations by table.
+This structure is built by analyzing the schema and grouping instances of automation by table.

 ### Change Detection Utilities